sirluky/sirluky/README.md

 I'm [Lukáš Kovář](https://lukaskovar.com).

-I am a 23-year-old IT Guy 💻, currently pursuing a master's degree in Data Science at the University of Hradec Králové.
-I've been programming and developing web applications 👨‍💻 for over 5 years.
+I am a 24-year-old IT Guy 💻, currently pursuing a master's degree in Data Science at the University of Hradec Králové.
+I've been programming and developing web applications 👨‍💻 for over 6 years.

-My primary focus is on programming in JavaScript (TS) and Node.js.I also enjoy helping people with their PHP and WordPress needs.
+My primary focus is on programming in JavaScript (TS) and Node.js.
+Managing simple server infrastructure, CI pipelines.
+Ocassionally enjoy helping people with their PHP and WordPress needs.
 Most of the apps I've written are built using React.
 Currently, I mostly do contract development with long-term clients and companies.

 Let's see what we build.